 - 13 Coordinator This displays the status of the Base Coordinator.
 If there is no Base Coordinator connected, then "Not Connected" is displayed.
 When a Base Coordinator is connected and recognized by the computer, then "Connected" is displayed. - Network A network contains 1-computer, 1-Base Coordinator, and 1-Reference Module Zero.
 You can have up to 50 Modules on one network.
 If you need more than 50 Modules you will need another network.
 The new network will have a different network number.
-The number shown on your screen represents the network whose data is being captured by that computer. - 15 Temperature calibration settings When you click this button the following screen is displayed.
+The number shown on your screen represents the network whose data is being captured by that computer. - 15 Version This displays the version of the GPM software that is running. - 16 Temperature calibration settings When you click this button the following screen is displayed.